-At Mount Sinai, our pediatric gastroenterology and hepatology specialists are dedicated to providing compassionate and comprehensive family-centered care to infants, children, and teens with digestive and liver problems.
-Our team has expertise in a wide variety of digestive, nutritional, and liver disorders including inflammatory bowel disease (Crohn’s disease and ulcerative colitis), Celiac disease, abdominal pain, constipation, gastroesophageal reflux disease, fatty liver disease, hepatitis, and feeding problems.
+At Mount Sinai, our pediatric gastroenterology specialists are dedicated to providing compassionate and comprehensive family-centered care to infants, children, and teens with digestive problems.
+Listed among the country’s top children’s hospitals for Pediatric Gastroenterology and GI Surgery in U.S. News & World Report’s 2023-2024 “Best Children’s Hospitals” rankings, our team has expertise in a wide variety of digestive nutritional disorders including inflammatory bowel disease (Crohn’s disease and ulcerative colitis), celiac disease, abdominal pain, constipation, gastroesophageal reflux disease, and feeding problems.

-As our patients become young adults, we also work closely with our colleagues in adult gastroenterology and hepatology to facilitate transition of care to our adult programs.
+As our patients become young adults, we also work closely with our colleagues in adult gastroenterology to facilitate transition of care to our adult programs.

-We offer several special programs to diagnose and treat common gastroenterological and hepatological conditions in children.
+We offer several special programs to diagnose and treat common gastroenterological conditions in children.

 The Pediatric Inflammatory Bowel Disease (IBD) Program aims to optimize care for young children and teens who struggle with IBD (including Crohn’s disease and ulcerative colitis).
 Our program is one of the largest in the country.
 We provide diagnostic evaluations, second opinions, and ongoing services to help families support children living with IBD.